theptrk/bitsofpython/lambda-function-basics.md

 # step 1: delete "def", function name and whitespace
 # >>> (a, b): return a + b

-# step 2: delete return
+# step 2: delete return since its implied
 # >>> (a, b): a + b

 # step 3: add "lambda" and now you have a lambda function